The Art of Solitude: Edward Hopper’s empty canvases are full of new meaning

 Rehana Munir is the author of Paper Moon (HarperCollins India).

-Other stories in The Art of Solitude series:
+Read other articles in The Art of Solitude series here

 The Art of Solitude: Thackeray’s ‘Vanity Fair’ is a perfect companion for unhurried times